Habanada vs Habanero: Habanero Flavor, Zero Heat

 Substitution ratios: If a recipe calls for habanero and you want to use habanada to reduce heat, use a 1:1 ratio by volume - the flavor profile is close enough that the dish won't taste different, just cooler.
 Going the other direction (habanada recipe, want heat), start with half a habanero and taste.

-The habanada also works as a direct substitute in recipes from the Mexican pepper tradition that call for habanero in non-heat contexts — fruit salsas, ceviches, marinades where the aroma matters more than the burn.
+The habanada also works as a direct substitute in recipes from the traditional Mexican pepper culture that call for habanero in non-heat contexts - fruit salsas, ceviches, marinades where the aroma matters more than the burn.

 For a look at how habanero stacks up against other high-heat options, the habanero vs. manzano matchup shows how much flavor varies even within the hot pepper world.